umr4nlp/umr-guidelines/guidelines.md

 referents are the same (i.e., *Panda* is the same referent as *my cat*).

-For these nonverbal clause categories, the event identified is labelled with a special [Abstract?]
-UMR predicate that indicates the relevant combination of semantics and information-packaging.
+For these nonverbal clause categories, the event identified is labelled with a special abstract UMR predicate that indicates the relevant combination of semantics and information-packaging.
 These are shown below in Table 4.
-For the labelling of participants with these nonverbal clause predicates, see §[4](#participantroles).FIX HYPERLINK
+For the labelling of participants with these nonverbal clause predicates, see [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses).

 <div id="tab:nonverbalpreds">